 Why you shouldn’t stop your job hunt at Christmas

 Planning to wind down your job hunt over Christmas?
-Find out why it may not be such a good idea to stop, and learn five things you can do to keep momentum up.
+Find out why it may not be such a good idea to stop, and learn six things you can do to keep momentum up.

 Hiring is still happening!